 Quickbooks offers a plan for every level of business.
-The plan I have allows me to integrate HubSpot.
+My plan has allowed me to integrate HubSpot.
 After I close a deal and hit a few buttons, Quickbooks automatically prepares the invoice based on the data from HubSpot’s quote.

 If only you knew how much that helps me keep track of the money side of things.
-There’s tax reports and filing, sync with bank accounts, payroll, and more.
+There are tax reports and filing, sync with bank accounts, payroll, and more.
 Quickbooks has really helped me stay tax compliant.

-Well there you have it.
-Some of the secrets of my sauce.
+Well, there you have it.
+A few secrets of my sauce.
 My digital media tools.
 My tech stack.
-Go ahead and have at it!
+Have at it!
 It’s no secret anymore.
 In fact, writing this article was very therapeutic for me.

 It gave me a look back on my past and how far I’ve come.
 A glance at the technological shift in society and where we are now.
 It’s integration.
 It’s helping people, help people.
 Because we all deserve a chance to fulfill our dreams and enjoy our journey.